 Polar Bear Cubs

-A mother Polar Bear is pregnant for 8 months.
+A mother Polar Bear is pregnant for eight months.
 Polar bears have babies in the winter.
-When she is ready to give birth she digs a den in a snowdrift.
+When she is ready to give birth, she digs a den in a snowdrift.
 She will spend a couple of weeks alone in the den before giving birth.

-In the Spring are March the mother polar bear is ready to come out of her den.
-She checks to make sure the surroundings are safe, then she and her cubs will come out.
-This will be the first time the cubs have ever been out of their den.
+In Spring, the mother polar bear is ready to leave her den.
+She checks to ensure the surroundings are safe, then she and her cubs will come out.
+This will be the first time the cubs have been out of their den.
 The cubs will play in the snow and get to know their surroundings.

 Mother polar bears take very good care of their cubs.
 She will protect them against predators.
-The number one predator to a cub is an adult male polar bear.
+The number one predator of a cub is an adult male polar bear.

 Polar Bear Threats

-There are three main facts that are a threat to polar bears: hunting, poaching (illegal hunting) and loss of habitat.
+There are three main threats to polar bears: hunting, poaching (illegal hunting), and habitat loss.

-The only predator of a Polar Bear is a man.
+The only predator of a Polar Bear is a human.
 Polar bears were hunted for their fur.
-Their fur is waterproof and warm which makes it great for people living in cold environments.
-Today most governments have outlawed polar bear hunting in efforts to save this animal.
+Their fur is waterproof and warm, making it great for people living in cold environments.
+Today most governments have outlawed polar bear hunting to save them.